 The Harper government will direct bureaucrats to think of disclosing information by default.
 To keep track of everything, it will create a hosted government-wide records database

-The federal government has released its promised action plan on open government
+The federal government has released its promised action plan on open government with a promise.

 Treasury Board president Tony Clement said this week that as part of the three-year plan Ottawa will issue a directive to 106 federal departments and agencies on what they must do to maximize the availability of government information to the public online.